-- Credit hours requested cannot be changed during the semester unless unforeseeable instances occur (major illness, leave of absence, employer’s needs change) and require written approval from the Office of Academic and Career Services and the department.
+- Credit hours requested cannot be changed during the semester unless unforeseeable instances occur (major illness, leave of absence, employer’s needs change) and require written approval from the Office of Advising and Career Services and the department.

-- Students cannot use positions in which they are already currently employed in without prior approval of the Office of Academic and Career Services and their Faculty Coordinator.
+- Students cannot use positions in which they are already currently employed in without prior approval of the Office of Advising and Career Services and their Faculty Coordinator.
 Students given approval to use an already existing employment opportunity must complete additional tasks within their employment to show the additional learned value of the experience.

 - Students can only receive credit for 1 course per semester for each experience.